 Hypothyroidism is common in Great Danes.
 It may be congenital or adult onset primary hypothyroidism.
 The congenital condition is rare but can be identified by the stunted growth of Great Dane puppies.
 They also develop other abnormalities because of the lack of thyroid hormones, and severely affected puppies die before weaning.

 Congenital hypothyroidism can be treated if it's caught before the dog ages past 3 to 4 months.
-Acquired hypothyroidism becomes evident in middle-aged dogs, about 4 to 10 years of age.
-Changes in the coat of the Great Dane are the first clues–symmetrical hair loss, dry hair or greasy hair.
-Your Great Dane will need thyroid replacement hormones for the rest of its life.
+Adult onset primary hypothyroidism becomes evident in middle-age dogs who are about 4 to 10 years of age.
+Clinical signs of hypothyroidism include changes in the coat of the Great Dane, like symmetrical hair loss, dry hair, or greasy hair.
+If afflicted, your Great Dane will need thyroid replacement hormones for the rest of their life.

 Acral lick dermatitis is also known as lick granulomas.
 Great Danes are among the dog breeds commonly afflicted with this skin disease.
-Dogs will continually lick at a leg area until it becomes open, raw and weeping.
+Dogs will continually lick at a leg area until it becomes open, raw, and weeping.
 It can become ulcerated and vulnerable to secondary infections.